-Our Board of Directors is recommending a vote for ratification of the selection of KPMG as the Company's independent registered accounting firm for fiscal year 2014.
-For fiscal year 2013, KPMG was the Company's independent registered public accounting firm.
-For fiscal year 2012, PricewaterhouseCoopers LLP ("PwC") was the Company's independent registered public accounting firm.
-The following is a summary of fees for professional services rendered to our company by KPMG and PwC, for our fiscal years 2013 and 2012, during the periods when each served as our independent registered public accountant.
+Our Board of Directors is recommending a vote for ratification of the selection of KPMG as the Company's independent registered accounting firm for fiscal year 2015.
+The following is a summary of fees for professional services rendered to our company by KPMG, our independent registered public accountant, related to fiscal year 2014 and 2013:

-2013 2012
+2014 2013

-Audit Fees \$ 905,000 \$ 1,191,500
+Audit Fees \$ 937,000 \$ 905,000

-Audit-Related Fees - 233,000
+Audit-Related Fees

-Tax Fees - 38,700
+Tax Fees 25,000

-All Other Fees -
+All Other Fees

-Total \$ 905,000 \$ 1,463,200
+Total \$ 962,000 \$ 905,000

 Audit Fees.
-Audit Fees consist of fees billed for professional services rendered for the audit of our annual consolidated financial statements for fiscal years 2013 and 2012, the audit of the effectiveness of our internal control over financial reporting, and the review of our consolidated financial statements included in our Form 10-Q quarterly reports for fiscal years 2013 and 2012.
+Audit Fees consist of fees billed for professional services rendered for the audit of our annual consolidated financial statements for fiscal years 2014 and 2013, the audit of the effectiveness of our internal control over financial reporting, and the review of our consolidated financial statements included in our Form 10-Q quarterly reports for fiscal years 2014 and 2013.
 Audit fees also include services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years.

 Audit-Related Fees.
 Audit-Related Fees consist of fees billed for assurance and related services that are traditionally performed by the independent registered public accountant and are not reported under "Audit Fees."
-For fiscal year 2012, such fees were for services in connection with the financial due diligence related to the acquisition of Astria Semiconductor Holdings, Inc.
+For fiscal year 2014 and 2013, respectively, we did not incur any such fees.

 Tax Fees.
 Tax Fees consist of fees billed for professional services for tax compliance, tax preparation, tax advice and tax planning.
 These services consist of assistance regarding federal, state and international tax compliance, assistance with the preparation of various tax returns, research and design tax study and international compliance.
+We did not incur any such fees for fiscal 2013.

 All Other Fees.
 All Other Fees consist of fees for products and services other than the services reported above.
+For fiscal year 2014 and 2013, respectively, we did not incur any such fees.